 If you purchased one of these IKEA MALM chests or any other type of dresser that is taller than 23.5 inches (children’s) or 29.5 inches (adult’s) and the unit has not been properly affixed to the wall, IKEA and the CPSC urges consumers to stop using them immediately as they pose an entrapment hazard.

-The San Antonio injury lawyers at Wyatt Law Firm, Ltd. represent victims of dangerous and defective consumer products, such as these IKEA dressers.
+The San Antonio injury lawyers at Wyatt Law Firm, PLLC. represent victims of dangerous and defective consumer products, such as these IKEA dressers.
 If you or someone you love was injured by any type of product defect, we invite you to contact us today for a free review of your potential claim.